sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 ## http_https: Implementing HTTP Services in Node.js

 Implementing HTTP Services in Node.js
+> One of the most important aspects of Node.js is the ability to
+> implement HTTP and HTTPS server and services quickly.

+> Node.js provides the 'http' and 'https' modues out of the box,
+>
 - Processing URLs
   - Understanding URL Object
   - Resolving the URL Components